 If the portfolio manager employs an ESG ranking system, it would benefit the investor to report on these rankings.
 For example, if the ranking system in use includes third-party ratings, then disclosing those ratings on a portfolio basis would be helpful.
-This would be particularly beneficial for mutual funds or ETFs whose portfolios' ESG qualities are being assessed already by outside parties such as Morningstar, MSCI or ISS.
+This would be particularly beneficial for mutual funds or ETFs whose portfolios' ESG qualities are being assessed already by outside parties such as Morningstar, MSCI, or ISS.
 The investors would also benefit from having the rating system explained and interpreted.
 This is particularly important if the portfolio manager is using a proprietary rating system.

-If the portfolio manager uses an ESG integration process, then investors would benefit from having that process explained, including with examples.
-If the portfolio manager is employing engagement as an ESG strategy, then the engagement process could be explained and some insight into its success would be beneficial (not necessarily naming the firms).
-Having explanations is particularly important in cases where the firm is holding problematic firms such as low-ranked ESG firms and engaging to improve the ESG quality of the firm.
-This helps prevent misunderstandings regarding the ESG quality of the portfolio.
+If the portfolio manager uses an ESG integration process, then investors may benefit from having that process explained, along with examples.
+If the portfolio manager is employing engagement as an ESG strategy, then it could be beneficial if the portfolio manager were to explain the engagement process and give some insight into its success (not necessarily naming the firms).
+Providing general explanations becomes important when the portfolio is holding low-ranked ESG firms and engaging to improve their ESG quality.
+Doing so can help prevent misunderstandings regarding the portfolio's ESG quality.

-For most portfolios, it would benefit to have the carbon footprint disclosed as many investors want that information.
-(For investment managers operating in Europe, the carbon footprint is part of the SFDR-required disclosures with a formula for how to calculate it.)
-Given the concerns on greenwashing, providing data to investors is important.
-That is, the investors want to know that the portfolio managers are being accountable for their claims.
-Again this goes back to ESG value versus ESG values.
-If ESG is being incorporated into the investment decisions, then explaining this incorporation becomes essential to the reporting task.
+For most portfolios today, disclosing the carbon footprint could be beneficial as many investors want that information.
+(For investment managers operating in Europe, the carbon footprint, calculated according to a specified formula, is part of the SFDR-required disclosures.)
+Given the concerns about greenwashing, providing data to investors is important.
+That is, investors want to know that the portfolio managers are being accountable for their claims.
+Again, this goes back to ESG value versus ESG values.
+If ESG is incorporated into the investment decisions, then explaining this incorporation becomes essential to the reporting task.
 On the other hand, if ESG is reflected through the values in the portfolio, then explaining those values decisions becomes the primary role of the reporting.

-Regardless of the ESG strategy employed, with the increase in ESG shareholder proposals, the portfolio manager could explain the proxy votes on these proposals.
-For registered investment companies, this should go beyond the SEC-required voting policy and procedures document and the proxy voting record.
-Given the often subtle differences across the wording of shareholder proposals on the same topic, providing an explanation for particular votes would go far in correcting misunderstandings.
+Regardless of the ESG strategy employed, the portfolio manager could explain the proxy votes on ESG proposals.
+For registered investment companies, this could go beyond the SEC-required voting policy and procedures document and the proxy voting record.
+Given the often-subtle differences across the wording of shareholder proposals on the same topic, providing an explanation for particular votes would go far in correcting misunderstandings.